Are you planning a trip to Japan in July?

 Before You Go

-Overall, visiting japan in July is not advisable.
+Overall, visiting Japan in July is not advisable.

 If you choose the latter, the Seto inland sea or the sandy beaches and splendid coral reefs of Okinawa are wonderful.